Skip to content

 Handling Imbalanced Classes — SMOTE, Thresholds, and Class Weights

-Most real-world classification problems are imbalanced: fraud is rare, disease is rare, churn is a minority class.
-Standard classifiers optimise for overall accuracy, which means they learn to predict the majority class.
+Most real-world classification problems are imbalanced: fraud is rare, churn is rare, disease is rare.
+If you don't address this, your model will learn to predict the majority class every time.

 1. class_weight='balanced': The simplest approach.
 Increases the loss contribution of minority class samples.
 Works with LogisticRegression, RandomForest, SVM.
 No extra dependencies.
 Try this first.